mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-containers.md

 The containers table in the microservice detail page gives an immediate overview of all the containers that your microservice is made of, indicating which is the **main container** and which is the **sidecar** one.

-The table shows a summary of the containers resource request and limits for CPU and memory as well as which configmaps and secrets are used by which container.
-From here is also possible to add and delete sidecars to the current microservice.
+The table shows a summary of `requests` and `limits` set for both container CPU and memory resources, as well as which ConfigMaps and Secrets are used by which container.
+From here it is also possible to add and delete sidecars from the current microservice.

 ![Microservice Containers](img/microservice-containers/containers-table.png)